kariannfrank/xmcinter/README.txt

 - astropy
 - bokeh

+You may need to add xmcinter's parent directory to your PYTHONPATH, e.g., if you placed xmcinter inside ~/python_programs/,

+setenv PYTHONPATH ~/python_programs/:$PYTHONPATH

 ###################################################################
 At the beginning of analysis python session, typical imports are:
 (can copy the following import statements and paste into ipython